-- Thomas Keller – this famous chef opened a Bouchon Bakery on fifth level and a restaurant, an American Grill named TAK Room, on the fifth & sixth levels with outdoor terrace seating.
+- Tak Room – This famous chef, Thomas Keller, opened a Bouchon Bakery on fifth level and an American Grill named TAK Room, on the fifth & sixth levels with outdoor terrace seating.
 Clubby decor and very high prices.

 - Estiatorio Milos – high-end Greek seafood restaurant with outdoor seating on the fifth & sixth floors and a more casual wine bar below.

 - David Chang – chef and restaurateur has a two-part project on the fifth floor.
 The front is a cafe (style of Momofuku Ssam Bar) with a more formal restaurant behind.

 - Cipriani – formal restaurant from this family with several other dining rooms and catering halls in NYC.
 Will feature Italian food with a Venetian accent.
 On the fifth floor.